 3) Therefore, the Bible’s claims about the condition of man are true.

-What does evil prove, man is inherently wicked or there is no good?
+What does evil prove, that man is inherently wicked, or that there is no good?
 It’s being used to “prove” both.
 Here are two different starting points determining the context the evidence surrounding them is placed in.